News Room, Pooled Timber Income Fund

 Land trusts also have the opportunity to lease timber into the PTIF for a set number of years—typically 30—and receive the same financial and conservation benefits as individual landowners, while retaining ownership and recreational management of their property.

-To learn more about participating in the Pooled Timber Income Fund, contact New England Forestry Foundation conservation project manager Sophie Anthony at 978-952-6856 x122 or visit newenglandforestry.org/support/ptif.
+Learn more about participating by visiting NEFF’s Pooled Timber Income Fund webpage, or by contacting New England Forestry Foundation conservation project manager Sophie Anthony at 978-952-6856 x122 or santhony@newenglandforestry.org.

 Top photo: Perkins Woodlands.
 Photo by Sarah Wells, courtesy of Mount Grace Land Conservation Trust.